pelotech/jsonnet-controller/README.md

-# kubecfg-operator
+# jsonnet-controller

-A fluxcd controller for managing remote manifests with kubecfg
+A fluxcd controller for managing manifests declared in jsonnet.

+Kubecfg (and its internal libraries) as well as Tanka-style directories are supported.

 ---

 This project is in very early stages proof-of-concept.
 Only `latest` images are published, and they are not guaranteed stable at the moment.

-The ultimate goal is to finish integratating this project with the Flux [GitOps Toolkit APIs](https://fluxcd.io/docs/gitops-toolkit/), along with the existing functionality for absolute URLs.

 ## Quickstart